 - Weight Gain: High

-- Health Concerns: Cardiac and respiratory disease, hip dysplasia, cherry eyes, heat concerns and skin infections.
+- Health Concerns: Pulmonic stenosis (PS), Brachycephalic obstructive airway syndrome (BOAS), hip dysplasia, cherry eyes, heat concerns and skin infections.

 - Allergies: Food and skin allergies.